Arunima-Paul/PowerBI_Hotel_Revenue_Analysis/README.md

 Due to strategic moves from other competitors and ineffective decision-making in management, AtliQ Grands are losing its market share and revenue in the luxury/business hotels category.
 .
+For this analysis three months data are given - May, June and July.
 Let’s dive into the key findings from our PowerBI dashboard.

 Key points to remember-
 1.In hospitality sector Weekday starts from Sunday to Thursday, Friday and Saturday are considered Weekend.